longhibeck/car-charging-reservation-system/docs/system-behavior.md

 Employee

+### Secondary Actors

+- Auth API

 ### Goal

-The Employee successfully views details of their registered Cars.
+The Employee successfully views detailed information about a specific Car.

 ### Preconditions

 - The Employee is authenticated through the Auth API.
-- The Employee has at least one registered Car.
+- The Employee has selected a specific Car.

 ### Main Success Scenario

-1. The Employee requests to view their registered Cars.
-2. The system displays a list of all registered Cars.
-3. The Employee selects a specific Car.
+1. The system retrieves the selected Car details.
-4. The system displays detailed information about the selected Car.
+2. The system displays detailed information about the selected Car.

 ### Extensions (Alternative Flows)

-- 2a.
-No Cars registered:
+- 1a.
+Car not found:
-  - The system notifies the user that no Cars are registered.
+  - The system notifies the user that the Car does not exist.

 ### Postconditions

-- The Car details are displayed to the Employee.
+- The detailed Car information is displayed to the Employee.

 ## Use Case Narrative: Add Charging Point